-These complex effects require lots of data management and a data platform that is designed to handle billions of files.
-The emphasis is on “file” because VFX is a file-based workflow, and files are the medium of exchange between applications that were not necessarily written by the same company.
-Workflows must integrate across applications, and file data is the way to do that.
+These complex effects require lots of unstructured data management and a modern file data platform that is designed to handle billions of files.
+The emphasis is on “file,” because VFX is a file-based workflow; files are the medium of exchange between applications that were not necessarily written by the same company.
+Workflows must integrate across applications, and efficient unstructured data management is the way to do that.

-Any organization that relies on its file data platform as heavily as VFX studios do is always sensitive to a variety of issues.
+Organizations that rely on unstructured data management platforms as heavily as VFX studios are generally sensitive to a variety of data storage pains.
 These include performance, scalability, visibility, and flexibility.

-As more and more studios move to 8K and higher resolutions, performance will become increasingly critical.
-Systems that are too slow can starve the rendering farm or keep artists from working while rendering is going on.
+As more studios move to 8K and higher resolutions, performance will become increasingly critical.
+Storage systems that are too slow can starve the rendering farm or keep artists from working while rendering is going on.

 Problems such as scalability and performance, which you would expect from any organization that has to deal with an ever-growing number of files, are exacerbated for VFX studios because they cannot tolerate delays in their schedule to add more resources.

-Depending on what file system they’re using, demands for more capacity may mean that the studio must replace the entire system or buy new metadata controllers and storage shells.
+Depending on what type of data storage system they’re using, demands for more capacity may mean that the studio must replace the entire system or buy new metadata controllers and storage shells.
 With tight deadlines, there’s usually no time to build out the physical infrastructure.

 Here’s a common scenario: A small VFX shop might, when it first starts, use a storage system the team has put together themselves.
 As their business grows, that system will need to be replaced.
 The artists will need a system that’s fast enough, so that they can work while frames are being rendered.
 They will need to move to a scalable, commercial file data platform with enterprise features will help them take on more projects and create more sophisticated effects.